amrutas16/DevOpsBuild/README.md

-This is the dev branch.
-A push to this branch triggers a dev build job in Jenkins. config.xml is the config file of the dev job.
+This is the release branch.
+A push to this branch triggers a release build job in Jenkins. config.xml is the config file of the release job.